 “Of course.
 I’m leaving the people I love.”

 “Will you try to come back again and will you choose Tel Aviv?”

 I couldn’t tell if she was surprised by my answer.
 My attention was thrown off by the room we had just entered.
-My jaw dropped as I followed her.
+My jaw dropped as I followed her in.
 The room held two more security checks for carry-on luggage, metal detectors to walk through, and passport check.
 This is what they meant by more security checks.
+My head was spinning.

 “Okay, your gate is going to be that way.
 You still have a lot of time left.
 Have a safe trip.”